ujr/jot/doc/jotlib.md

 The **match** function knows about the wildcards `?`, `[...]`, `*` and `**`.
 The first three are standard, but note that they do not match the directory separator character (`/`).
-The last one matches any number of directries.
+The last one matches any number of directories.

 ## File system operations